winery/winery/org.eclipse.winery.workflowmodeler/README.md

-# Eclipse Winery™ Workflow Modeler
+# Eclipse Winery Workflow Modeler

 This project is an implementation of a workflow modeler for creating and maintaining [TOSCA] compatible management plans.